EuroLinux/eurolinux-rpm-autopatch-patches/README.md

 [https://github.com/EuroLinux/python-rpmpatch](https://github.com/EuroLinux/python-rpmpatch).

-The repository structurse is as follow:
+The repository structure is as follows:

 Root level for each version of the EuroLinux
 ```